 Schedulability analysis (update) [DJF, SVR; CDR].

+As part of the verification of the software coding, testing and validation, the supplier shall update the schedulability analysis with the values measured on the operational hardware.

+Schedulability analysis (update) [DJF, SVR; QR].

 Technical budgets management

 As part of the verification of the software requirements and architectural design, the supplier shall estimate the technical budgets including memory size, CPU utilization and the way the deadline are met.